 Quick checklist

-• Save authority, insurance, UCR, and registration records.
+- Save USDOT number, operating authority, insurance, UCR, and registration records in one named folder.

-• Keep vendor contacts for ELD, insurance, drug testing, and maintenance.
+- Save vendor contacts for ELD, insurance, drug testing, and your primary maintenance shop in the packet.

 Why this matters